PaulGoes/Arcade-Donkey-Kong-Hacks/README.md

 > The game is primarily designed and tested using the MAME emulator.
 So all intermediate design versions only work in the MAME emulator.

 > [!NOTE]
 > Not all rom hacks have a Design Log.
-The roms that have no Design Log are: DK Freerun Edition, DK Crazy Barrels, DK Reverse and DK Skip Start.
+The roms that have no Design Log are: DK Freerun Edition, DK Crazy Barrels, DK Reverse, DK Skip Start and DK Sprites And Hitboxes.

+> > [!NOTE]
+> Not all rom hacks are supported by the HomeBrew MAME emulator.
+If they are not supported, the ``HBMAME Rom' folder will not exist.

 > [!NOTE]
-> Not all rom hacks are supported by FinalBurn Neo.
-If they are not supported, the ``FBNEO Roms' folder will not exist.
+> Not all rom hacks are supported by the FinalBurn Neo emulator.
+If they are not supported, the ``FBNEO Rom' folder will not exist.